 Lifting Drooping Skin

 The development of jowls or sagging skin in the neck area is another common sign of aging.
 Caring for your skin at home or seeking out injectables won’t do much when it comes to coping with loose skin on your neck.
 Usually, the best option for lifting and tightening sagging skin is surgery.

 You have a few options when it comes to surgical procedures.
-A weekend or mini facelift can be an appropriate option if you have a mild amount of droopiness.
+A mini facelift can be an appropriate option if you have a mild amount of droopiness.
 During the surgery, a surgeon makes a relatively small incision and lifts and redrapes a small amount of skin.
 The results might not be that dramatic, but when you’ve only got a bit of looseness, they might be all you need.

 Another major benefit of a mini facelift is that the recovery time is fairly short.
 You might need just a couple of days at home to rest up afterwards, though some people do need a full week.
 Results are visible pretty much right away, too.

 More sagging calls for a more involved surgery, like a full facelift.
 A full facelift typically involves larger incision and a more involved process of tightening the skin and muscle.
 Although it can correct sagging in the neck area, it also helps minimize sagging and looseness in the cheeks and other parts of the lower face.